 If a question remains about the diagnosis, a CT scan, MRI, or nerve conduction study can be performed.

 Another element for those who want to know how to treat elbow tendonitis is exercise or physical therapy.
-Some of the exercises for elbow tendonitis are:
+Here are some helpful exercises for elbow tendonitis:

 While these are examples of some of the many exercises that can be done at home if one knows how to treat elbow tendonitis, they should be done carefully and gradually, especially at first.
 Significant pain is a sign that the exercises are either not good for the injury or are being done with too much force.
 Gradually increasing the strength used with each exercise is the key.